 -c.
 Chunk size for many point datasets can be safely increased to 1000 or more (the default is 200).

-If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property — if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
+If a GeoJSON feature does not have an ID (a common occurrence), Data Hub's default upload behavior is to create one based on a hash of the feature's property — note that if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
 You can define a new feature ID using more than one property using

 Upload a CSV file¶

 Data Hub will attempt to choose the columns containing the latitude and longitude fields based on well-known names including:

 y, ycoord, ycoordinate, coordy, coordinatey, latitude, lat x, xcoord, xcoordinate, coordx, coordinatex, longitude, lon, lng, long, longitud

 If your csv uses different names, you can specify the latitude field with